DGX Spark · part 34

 This is the payoff for reading both parts.
 NVFP4 here is weight-only: the 4-bit weights are unpacked back to BF16, then the matmul runs in BF16.
 The FP4 tensor cores never fire.
 So the only thing 4-bit can buy is fewer bytes to move.

-• Video diffusion is compute-bound.
+- Video diffusion is compute-bound.
 The 8 denoise steps are dense matmuls that saturate the math units; memory traffic isn't the bottleneck.
-Unpacking 4-bit back to BF16 hands the math the same BF16 it always had, so the clock doesn't move.
+Unpacking 4-bit back to BF16 hands the math the same BF16 it always had, so the clock doesn't improve — and the dequant step even costs a few percent, which is why NVFP4 lands a hair behind FP8 here.

 Same format, same box, opposite outcome — and you can predict which one you'll get by asking a single question: is this workload waiting on memory, or waiting on math?
 To actually speed up the video you'd need either FP4 compute (a W4A4 path that quantizes activations too and fires the FP4 cores — a calibration project I haven't landed) or simply more math units.
 Which is why the real home for this 19.5 GB file is an RTX 5090: video is compute-bound, the 5090 has far more compute than a GB10, and 19.5 GB is what makes it fit in 32 GB (the FP8 model at 29 GB plus a 9 GB text encoder does not).